For the record, I have absolutely no idea.

 Web Traffic Solutions (WTS) was a Niagara web design company that was around until 2016 as far as I can tell.
 Looking at the archived versions of the site available using the Wayback Machine (https://archive.org), it seems there were live versions until October 2016, error pages until around 2019, and then nothing after that.

 Well, it doesn’t, per se.
 I’m working on a new site for a customer who had their original site designed by Web Traffic Solutions and I noticed that when I clicked on the site credits that the website at http://webtrafficsolutions.ca wasn’t available.
 Moreover, the domain webtrafficsolutions.ca was available for registration.
 That was interesting, because there are still a lot of pages online that point to that domain.
 What to do?

 Obviously, I registered the domain 🙂

 I don’t expect a huge jump in traffic, but now I’ll have a few more visits to the site (this page, in particular) because of that domain registration.
 Will it result in more much more traffic?
 It might.
-Perhaps a customer of Web Traffic Solutions is trying to track them down to get some changes made – and they’ll find me instead – and I will be most happy to help them with their website needs.
+Perhaps a customer of Web Traffic Solutions is trying to track them down to get some changes made – and they’ll find me instead – and perhaps I will be able to help them with their website needs.